r-pufky/docs/source/services/pihole/configuration.rst

   :no_caption:
   :no_launch:

-Clients Ensure clients flush the DNS cacheand new DNS server is set to start resolution via Pi-Hole.
+Clients Ensure clients flush the DNS cache and new DNS server is set to start resolution via Pi-Hole.

 See :ref:`networking-dnat-for-captive-dns` to finish captive DNS setup.